-Determining which exact house it was, and if it’s still there, is a bit tricky considering the street’s layout was once much different as there was no Arsenal Street Bridge at that point.
-According to earlier maps, Cedar St. connected directly to Arsenal Street which sloped down and crossed the rail road tracks.
+Determining which house it was, and if it’s still there, is a bit tricky considering the street’s layout was once much different as there was no Arsenal Street Bridge.
+According to earlier maps, Cedar St. connected directly to Arsenal Street, which sloped down and crossed the railroad tracks.
 The number of serious injuries and tragic fatalities alone, even after the overpass crossing was built, is enough to make one consider the area in general to have, at the least, an unfavorable opinion back then.

-Nevertheless, the city’s real property database shows the first house on the east side of Cedar Street from Arsenal Street to have been constructed around 1830 so it very well could be the one there presently (provided there weren’t any others previously closer to Arsenal St.) That being said, the following is the article printed in the January 31, 1877 of the Watertown Daily Times who had conducted a number of investigations during the era on purported haunted houses in the North Country.
+Nevertheless, the city’s real property database shows that the first house on the east side of Cedar Street from Arsenal Street was constructed around 1830, so it could be the one there (provided there weren’t any others previously closer to Arsenal St.) That being said, the following is the article printed in the January 31, 1877, of the Watertown Daily Times, which had conducted several investigations during the era on purported haunted houses in the North Country.

 The Mrs. Foley referenced in the article may have been Bridgette Barrigan Foley, who died in 1876.
-Her husband, James Foley, 37, was killed in 1875 working on the Sackets Harbor Rail Road and left her widowed with several children.
-She died the following year at the age of 33 and, per the article below, her children were taken by friends in the city.
-No further information could be found on the death of Bridgette Foley other than what’s printed from the article below.
+Her husband, James Foley, 37, was killed in 1875 while working on the Sackets Harbor Rail Road, leaving her widowed with several children.
+She died the following year at 33, and, per the article below, her children were taken by friends in the city.
+No further information could be found on the death of Bridgette Foley other than what’s printed in the article below.

 A haunted house on Cedar Street is the latest.
 It is a large white house on the east side of the street, the first house from Arsenal.
 A reporter from the TIMES visited the house this forenoon and learned the following particulars.